 This subject provides an account of how the law influences sport.
 Although the subject focuses on legal principles, it will bear in mind sport’s historical, cultural, social and economic context, including the drama and colour of sport’s major events and leading personalities.
 And although it is inevitably very much concerned with elite professional sports it is not dominated by them, and seeks to cover the widest possible range of sports, professional and amateur.

-In sum, the subject is designed to cover fundamental and topical areas of sports law: sports law in general; sports bodies and the courts; arbitration in sport; corruption; doping; violence; civil liability; discrimination; the commodification of modern sport; and the likely future of sports law.
+In sum, the subject is designed to cover fundamental and topical areas of sports law: sports law in general; sports organisation, contract and employment, dispute resolution, sports corruption; sports anti-doping; human rights.
 Finally, the module is designed around common law jurisdictions but is also informed by a comparative approach reflecting the global administration of sport.

 Intended learning outcomes